frougon/FFGo/docs/README.conditional-config.source/condconfig.rst

 Note:

-  These custom parking positions defined by latitude, longitude and heading are not very useful in airports where the scenery has well-defined parking lots that can be directly selected in the FFGo GUI.
+  These custom parking positions defined by latitude, longitude and heading are not very useful in airports where the scenery already has well-defined parking lots that can be directly selected in the FFGo GUI.
 Now that FFGo can read startup locations from ``apt.dat`` files, many airports offer startup locations that can be directly selected from the FFGo GUI, which makes this particular type of configuration less often needed than it used to be.

 Advanced expressions